wealdtech/ethereal/README.md

 $ ethereal validator withdraw --withdrawal-amount=0.1eth --validator=0x910d6c844de13cdd767db2e6a7d9a11811171203d2845c2568d3e17bd443a24d188da5406cb4e1693f7ef324bc8e2307 --from=0x388Ea662EF2c223eC0B047D41Bf3c0f362142ad5
 ```

 The `from` address must match the address in the withdrawal credentials of the supplied validator.
+Alternatively, the private key for this address can be supplied in `privatekey`.

 Note that withdrawing funds from a validator is a charged operation.
 The maximum fee accepted for this operation can be set with `--max-fee`.